 Boo at the L.A.
 Zoo

 Have some Halloween fun every weekend throughout the month of October (from 10:00 am to 4:00 pm) at the L.A.
 Zoo.
 Special Halloween-themed activities include bat and spider-themed crafts, watching pumpkin-carving demonstrations, and trick-or-treating on October 24, 25, and 31st.
 Families can learn about creepy, crawly creatures, explore some of the Zoo’s caves, and more!
 These activities are all included in the price of general admission.

 Knott’s Berry Farm is ready to celebrate Halloween every weekend in October, starting September 30th.
 Specially geared for kids ages 3-11, the daytime activities are big on fun, not scares.
 Some of the special activities include karaoke, mask making, a costume contest party, trick-or-treating, navigating through a maze, exploring slithery, crawly critters, and more.
 All activities are included in the price of regular admission to Knott’s.
 (And if you need something scarier, don’t forget about Knott’s Scary Farm).

 Phantom of the Opera – Halloween Film With Organ

 Walt Disney Concert Hall

 111 S. Grand Ave., Los Angeles, CA 90012

-This special Halloween-night performance begins at 8:00 pm.
-Organ virtuoso Clark Wilson will improvise an appropriately atmospheric sound track on Walt Disney Concert Hall’s magnificent pipe organ for this groundbreaking 1920 silent film – The Cabinet of Dr. Caligari – one of the earliest, most influential and artistically acclaimed films in the German Expressionist genre, directed by Robert Wiene.
+This special Halloween-night performance begins at 7:00 pm.
+Organ virtuoso Clark Wilson will perform an appropriately atmospheric sound track on Walt Disney Concert Hall’s magnificent pipe organ for this groundbreaking 1925 silent film – Phantom of the Opera – one of the most unforgettable films of the Silent Era.

 The Queen Mary’s Dark Harbor